bruceanthonyii/challenge-2-portfolio/README.md

 This is my portfolio page that I loosly modeled from the mocck up in canvas.

 There are make note that there are no project links because I am still a rookie and have no personal projects to showcase.
 The links do work bu they will just send you back to the top of the screen.
+Contact links fucntion alike.

 Here is the link to the site